barkanb/hiring-engineers/answers.md

 	DD_AGENT_MAJOR_VERSION=7 DD_API_KEY=8c550767f7a781935fcd14dac889d7dc bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 	```

-	The portal will provide a command that will incoporate the right API key.
+	The portal will provide a command that will incorporate the right API key.

 2. Make sure that the agent was installed correctly and the following message is displayed: